Prenups: I’m Not Rich or Famous, So Why Bother?

-A ‘prenup’ allows you to enter into an agreement with you partner and set your own rules for division of property in the event of separation.
+A prenup (Binding Financial Agreements) allows you to enter into an agreement with your partner and set your own rules for the division of property in the event of separation.

-A ‘prenup’ is the cheapest, most flexible and effective way of protecting assets from a partner.
-If there is no ‘prenup’ in place at separation, all of the financial resources available to the parties are included in the asset pool available distribution by way of property settlement.
-In other words, if you purchased an asset, say a house and you had significant equity in that asset prior to commencing the relationship, depending on the length of the relationship in some cases all of that equity may form part of the asset pool available for distribution.
-A ‘prenup’ can also protect past and future inheritances, gifts from family members and Trust distributions.
+In other words, if you purchased an asset, say a house and you had significant equity in that asset prior to commencing the relationship, depending on the length of the relationship, all of that equity may form part of the asset pool available for distribution.

-If you already have a ‘prenup’ and it has been in place for a number of years, you ought to review it regularly to ensure that it is keeping pace with any changes in your relationship.
+If you already have a prenup and it has been in place for a number of years, it is recommended you review it regularly to ensure that it is keeping pace with any changes in your relationship.

 For more information, read this blog – Pre-Nups: Out of Favour for Property Settlement?

 For more information, contact Bambrick Legal today.
 We offer a free, no-obligation 15-min consultation for all enquiries.

 You can also read more about our Estate Planning services here.